AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-add-extensions.md

 1. Enter your **[!UICONTROL Report Suite ID]**.
 This is the Report Suite to which the app will send data.
 At the moment, only one report suite can be specified per property.
 1. Enter your **[!UICONTROL Analytics Tracking Server]**.
 This is the domain to which the beacons will be sent, typically in the format `yoursite.sc.omtrdc.net`.
 1. Check the box for **[!UICONTROL Offline Enabled]**.
-1. Check the Box for **[!UICONTROL Audience Manager Forwarding]**.
-This will allow for forwarding of Analytics data to Audience Manager, so you won't have to make a separate call to Audience Manager.
+1. Check the box for **[!UICONTROL Audience Manager Forwarding]**.
+This will forward Analytics data to Audience Manager, so you won't have to make an additional call from the app to Audience Manager.
 This setting is used by both Audience Manager and the People Core Service, so check the box even if you haven't licensed Audience Manager.
 1. Check the box to **[!UICONTROL Backdate Previous Session Info]**
 1. Click the **[!UICONTROL Save]** button

     ![Go to the Extensions catalog and click Install to add the Analytics extension](images/mobile-extensions-analytics-settings.png)

-### Add The Target extension
+### Add the Target extension

 Adobe Target has two official extensions, the Adobe Target extension and the Adobe Target VEC extension.
 The Adobe Target supports all of the API familiar to users of our earlier mobile SDKs.
 The Adobe Target VEC extension adds support for Target's Visual Experience Composer (currently in Beta), which allows marketers to build simple activities that change image and text elements on the page in a What-You-See-Is-What-You-Get (WYSIWYG) interface.
 In this tutorial, you will use both.